 - Rental costs;

-- Energy, insurance, cleaning and the like;
+- Service costs such as: energy, insurance, cleaning and the like;

 - Costs for furnishing your office space, such as carpeting, office furniture, etc.

 You can deduct these costs including VAT, as you cannot deduct the VAT as input tax.
 From a fiscal point of view, it is in many cases more appealing to rent temporary office space instead of setting up an office at home.
 This is because you can deduct a large part of the costs for tax purposes, while in the case of a home office, you have no deduction possibilities.

 Please note!
 When renting out, for example, meeting rooms for a short period of time, there is a special arrangement.
 For more information, please call the Tax Information Line.